Introduction to Docker Privileged

 docker run -it --rm ubuntu sh

 In the above snapshot, we can see that a container has been started using the ‘ubuntu’ Docker image and connected to the container.
-We have also used the ‘–rm’ option that will remove the container once we exit.
+We have also used the ‘–rm’ option to remove the container once we exit.
 Good for testing purposes.

 Step 2 – Now, try to list the available disks using the ‘fdisk’ utility as shown below: –